Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN): Notations and Preliminaries

 \subsection{Bi-directional Recurrent Neural Network (Bi-GRU)}

-We used Bi-directional GRU as a component in our proposed architecture to estimate the missing point in temporal multi-layer graph.
+We use Bi-directional GRU as a component in our proposed architecture to estimate missing points in temporal multi-layer graph $\mathcal{G}$.
 The Bi-GRU \cite{schuster1997bidirectional} (Fig. \ref{fig:fig111}) captures the temporal correlation within a time layer in both forward and backward direction.
-The input to Bi-GRU is a triplet arrays $\boldsymbol{Z}_e$, $\boldsymbol{M}_e$ and $\boldsymbol{\Delta}_e$ that is produced from the graph feature set, $\mathbb{Z} = \{x_{11}^1,x_{11}^2,…,x_{uv}^t,…,x_{uv}^T,…,x_{u'v'}^T \}$, where $x_{uv}^t$ is the feature associated to edge ${e_{uv}}$ at time layer $t$.
-Note that that we assume that the graph nodes are constant.
+The input to Bi-GRU is a triplet arrays $\boldsymbol{Y}_e$, $\boldsymbol{M}_e$ and $\boldsymbol{\Delta}_e$ that is produced from the graph feature set, $\mathbb{X} = \{x_{11}^1,x_{11}^2,…,x_{uv}^t,…,x_{uv}^T,…,x_{u'v'}^T \}$, where $x_{uv}^t$ is the feature associated to ${e_{uv}}$ at time layer $t$.
+We sometimes refer to $x_{uv}$ as $x_e$ interchangeably which $e$ could be any edge in the graph.
+We also assume that the graph nodes are constant.
 However, the number of edges and their corresponding features may change from one layer to another.
 We set $x_{uv}^t$ to 0, if ${e_ {uv}}$ does not exist at time $t$ (${\rho}^{(e_{uv} \times t)} = 0$).
-We also select to randomly remove missing points and set it to 0 in $\boldsymbol{Z}_e$. $\boldsymbol{M}_e$, called the mask array, contains 0s and 1s that indicates the coordinates of missing and observed points, respectively, corresponds to $Z_e$.
+We also select to randomly remove missing points and set it to 0 in $\boldsymbol{Y}_e$. $\boldsymbol{M}_e$ called the mask array containing 0s and 1s that indicates the coordinates of missing and observed points, respectively corresponding to $\boldsymbol{Y}_e$.
 Additionally, each element in $\boldsymbol{\Delta}_e$ illustrates the time difference between the current and the last layer which the measurement is recorded. $\boldsymbol{\Delta}_e$ is defined to handle the different sampling rate associated with data heterogeneity from different sources \cite{yoon2018estimating} \cite{najafi2020estimation}.
 Each edge contains $\mathrm{D}$ streams of features.
-We use $x_{e_d}$ to represent stream $d$ of feature associated to $e$, where $e$ is an edge connecting a pair of nodes.
+We use $x_{e_d}$ to represent stream $d$ of feature associated to $e$, where $e$ is an edge connecting a pair of nodes in the graph $\mathcal{G}$.
 Our goal is to find the best estimate $\hat{x}_{e_d}^t$ with minimum $\text{RMSE}$ for a particular missing point through solving the following optimization problem and finding the function $\text{f}$ as defined below.